Sabrina Carpenter stuns in her first European concert at the Metro Radio Arena

-As Carpenter balanced singing with acting, she’s best known for playing the role of Maya Hart in the Disney sitcom, Girl Meets World.
+Balancing singing with acting, most will recognise her as Maya Hart in the Disney sitcom, Girl Meets World.

-However, she’s now venturing into music projects, releasing her second studio album EVOLution in 2016, which follows from the first: ‘Eyes Wide Open’ (2014).
+However, she’s now venturing into music projects, released her second studio album EVOLution in 2016, which follows from the first: ‘Eyes Wide Open’ (2014).

-Her new album features 10 songs, including the popular hits ‘Thumbs’ and ‘On Purpose’ which hit 55 million streams on Spotify.
+Her new album features 10 songs, including the popular hits ‘Thumbs’ and ‘On Purpose’ which have hit a total of 55 million streams on Spotify.

 Carpenter has been exploring the acquisition and playing with a collage of music, as you can identify elements of soul, pop, and jazz in her records.

-Not only does she have a mature and firey tone, she also plays the guitar, ukelele and piano and states that her next target is the drums.
+Not only does she have a mature and fiery tone, she also plays the guitar, ukulele, and piano.
+She mentions that her next target is the drums.

 Carpenter brought the crowd to their feet when opening for The Vamps on Monday night at the Metro Radio Arena, after performing five songs and a rendition of ‘That’s What I Like’ by Bruno Mars.